PiatekBartosz/BM1390GLV-ZTR-I2C/README.md

 ./MainApp
 ```

-# Ideas for future imporovement
+# Ideas for future improvement
  1. Change driver to an interface
  2. Architecure - try to seperate logic and drivers
  3. Add inline functions for optimization